Unboxing LLMs > loading...

 def learn_something(experience: str) -> None:

 """Update memory based on new experiences.
+Needs sophisticated logic in reality."""

-prompt = f"LEARN: Summarize {experience}"
+prompt = f"LEARN: Summarize this experience concisely: {experience}"

 summary = mock_llm(prompt)